 Battery charges can also be increased if the defendant was aware that the victim was pregnant.

-Battery on a Miami Law Enforcement Officer
+Battery on a Miami Law Enforcement Officer in FL

 Battery on a law enforcement officer is another subcategory of a battery charge.
 The state of Florida vigorously prosecutes those who have violently acted against a law enforcement officer.
 Heightened penalties are enacted on those who enact intentional physical harm on those who are carrying out their public law enforcement duties.